Joan Rivers: 2000s

-In 2008, Rivers was invited to take part in a comedy event celebrating Prince Charles' 60th Birthday titled, We Are Most Amused.
+In 2008, Rivers was invited to take part in a comedy event celebrating Prince Charles' 60th birthday titled, We Are Most Amused.
 She was the only American alongside Robin Williams invited to take part in the event.
-Other comedians included, John Cleese, who served as the master of ceremonies, Eric Idle, Rowan Atkinson, and Bill Bailey.
-In attendance included Prince Charles, Camilla, Duchess of Cornwall and Prince Harry.
+Other comedians included John Cleese, who served as the master of ceremonies, Eric Idle, Rowan Atkinson, and Bill Bailey.
+Those in attendance included Prince Charles, Camilla, Duchess of Cornwall and Prince Harry.

 Throughout the decade, Rivers often appeared in various television game shows, including 8 Out of 10 Cats, Big Brother: Celebrity Hijack, and Celebrity Family Feud, in which she competed with her daughter against Ice-T and Coco.
 In 2009, Rivers and daughter Melissa were contestants on season eight of Celebrity Apprentice.
 During the season, each celebrity raised money for a charity of his or her choice; Rivers selected God's Love We Deliver.
 After a falling out with poker player Annie Duke, following Melissa's on-air firing (elimination) by Donald Trump, Rivers left the green room telling Clint Black and Jesse James that she would not be in the next morning.
 Rivers later returned to the show and on May 3, 2009, she became a finalist in the series.
 The other finalist was Duke.
 On the season finale, which aired live on May 10, Rivers was announced the winner and hired to be the 2009 Celebrity Apprentice.

 Also in 2009, Rivers was a special "pink-carpet" presenter for the broadcast of the Sydney Gay and Lesbian Mardi Gras parade, was roasted in a Comedy Central special, and her reality show, How'd You Get So Rich?, premiered on TV Land.
 The program, which ran for two seasons, followed Rivers traveling around the United States interviewing self-made millionaires.
 She also wrote two books in 2009: Murder at the Academy Awards (R): A Red Carpet Murder Mystery and Men Are Stupid ...
 And They Like Big Boobs: A Woman's Guide to Beauty Through Plastic Surgery (with Valerie Frankel).